Work Stress Doesn't Stay at Work

 "I'm just trying to get through each day."
 "I don't know how much longer I can do this."
 "I'm exhausted but I have to keep going."
 The quiet coping that happens behind professional facades rarely gets acknowledged.

 "I can't leave because I need the money."
 "There aren't better options right now."
 "I'm stuck in this situation."
-The feeling of being trapped in a stressful work situation is isolating and difficult to express.
+The feeling of being trapped in a stressful work situation is isolating and difficult to say out loud.

 These thoughts are normal responses to work stress.
-They're not signs of weakness or failure.
+They're not signs of weakness.
 They're honest reactions to difficult situations.
-Anonymous venting gives you space to express them without professional consequences.
+Anonymous venting gives you space to say them without professional consequences.

 Work stress doesn't always announce itself loudly.
 Sometimes it accumulates gradually, building up in ways that are easy to ignore until they're not.